ConservationMetrics/gc-docs/docs/reference/gc-toolkit/externally-hosted/mapbox/index.md

 - **Result**: Preserves both raw data (dataset) and optimized data (tileset)
 - **Benefits**: Data remains editable and recoverable

+For more information on the differences between these approaches, see [Mapbox's "Upload data to Mapbox" documentation](https://docs.mapbox.com/help/troubleshooting/uploads/).

 ### Recommended Workflow

 ```mermaid